Rapidfacture/rf-config/README.md

 console.log(config);

 ```

-## Testing
+## Development

-Run the test script:
+Install the dev tools with

-> sh test.sh
+> npm install

-This runs each node script (test1.js, test2.js, ...)
+Then you can runs some test cases and eslint with:

-Please also lint the file using jshint.
+> npm test

 ## Legal Issues
 * Licenese: MIT